Follicular Conjunctivitis (Pink Eye): Causes, Symptoms, and Treatment

 management.

 Treatment for follicular conjunctivitis depends on its underlying cause.
-Proper diagnosis by an eye care professional is essential to determine the appropriate course of action, which may include prescription eye drops, antiviral or antibiotic medications, or allergy management strategies.
+Proper diagnosis by an eye care professional is essential to determining the appropriate course of action, which may include prescription eye drops, antiviral or antibiotic medications, or allergy management strategies.

 After infection in the first week or 2